nargaw/nargaw/README.md

 ### Hi there!
 My name is Nate 👋

-🔭 Just a curious person exploring the software rabbit hole.
+🔭 Just a curious person exploring the rabbit hole of software.

 🌱 Currently Learning C and Assembly!

+⚡ I make mini 3D games and experiences (web/game development). @nate_dev_ on twitter

-⚡ Cyber Security and Hacking are my jam. @_localh0st on twitter
+⚡ I enjoy working on my shader kung fu (graphics programming). @shader_daily on twitter

+⚡ I'm a hacker at heart (hacking/malware analysis). @_localH0st on twitter

 😄 Always interested in collaborating, connecting and making friends.

-📫 How to reach me: twitter - @nate_dev_ or email - nateargaw@gmail.com
+📫 How to reach me: email - nateargaw@gmail.com